BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 - On the `workers` use the `join token worker`

-We will ask Ansible to use the first **Swarm manager node** to init the Swarm.
+We will ask **Ansible** to use the first **Swarm manager node** to init the swarm.
 We could specify a specific server but I prefer to just take the first.
 In a large **swarm cluster** you have multiples `manager` and `worker` nodes and by taking the first our script will still be working in case the very server we specified is `down` for example.

 ```yaml